cwcon/push/submissions/lindgren-databending-values.md

 lists.
 Emerging from these diverse arrays and databending techniques, the glitch art community, then, has attributed a set of values to databending \(act\) and its datamoshy output
 \(consequence\).
-From such source-level practices, Briz attempts to persuade users who conduct his GCT and most likely already have some degree of value placed on its output, to espouse this value, perhaps aready shared by consumers of glitch art on the output-end, through the a person's acclamation to this new method of production: databending.
+From such source-level practices, Briz attempts to persuade users who conduct his GCT, and most likely already share some degree of value placed on the poetics of its datamoshy output, to espouse this value through their acclamation to databending: a new method of production.

 In many ways, databending has become the "Hello World" method of the glitch art community's craft; perhaps, due to its inclusive approach to source code and initial simplicity, inviting end users to